 Misunderstanding your own business requirements

-Another reason your UPS spend is higher than it should be is because you do not fully explain your shipping characteristics.
+Another reason your UPS spend is higher than it should be is that you do not fully explain your shipping characteristics.
 Therefore, UPS or FedEx cannot present the best price if you cannot precisely outline your requirements.

 It’s these details that ultimately shape the pricing carriers can propose.
 Therefore, the more precise, the better.
 Also, it is essential to describe how your business may be developing in the future.
-Shipping patterns, new products, and added locations will change agreement pricing application.
+Shipping patterns, new products, and added locations will change the agreement pricing application.

 Your UPS spend is higher than it should be, not just because of a bad UPS agreement, but could be the result of poor choices.
-Similarly, many shippers are paying for service levels not needed, like Next Day Air when Ground will get it there just as quickly.
+Similarly, many shippers are paying for service levels not needed, like Next Day Air, when Ground will get it there just as quickly.